jxskiss/slog-console-handler/README.md

 # slog-console-handler

-Package slog-console-handler implements a zero-dependency slog.Handler that writes colorized logs to console.
+Package `slog-console-handler` implements a zero-dependency slog.Handler that writes colorized logs to console.

-Its output format is friendly to human to read in console.
+Its output format is friendly for human reading in console.
-The output format can be customized using HandlerOptions which is a drop-in replacement for slog.HandlerOptinos.
+The output format can be configured using HandlerOptions, which is a drop-in replacement for slog.HandlerOptions.

 `go get github.com/jxskiss/slog-console-handler@latest`